Prima regulă în viață – fii diferit, fă lucrurile altfel. A doua – fii bun în ce faci. Abia al doilea criteriu e să și

 I was born in Bucharest, Romania, on May 3, 1982.
 I was raised in a small place (Pîrjol, it’s called) in Bacău county, Romania until I was 3 years old.
 From age 3 until I was 18 (in 2001), I lived in Năvodari, Constanța, România.
 Between 2001 – 2015 I lived in Bucharest, Romania.
 From June 2015 until August 2016, I lived in London, United Kingdom.
 From August 2016 until September 2018, I lived in Năvodari, Constanța, Romania.
-Since October 2018, I live în Bucharest, Romania.
+From October 2018 until May 2020, I lived în Bucharest, Romania.
+Since June 2020 I live in Năvodari, Constanța, Romania.

 I studied Informatics in high-school, economics in faculty, communication & PR in Master of Arts, and IT & Security in two different MSc.

 I like self-development a lot.